dtarnawsky/salesforce-chat/README.md

 # Salesforce Chat with Capacitor

 This sample application shows how to integrate Salesforce Chat (web) into a Capacitor application.
+It only loads the Salesforce Chat JS SDK on demand, it works on Web, iOS and Android.

 The sample shows:
 - How to indicate whether an agent is online to chat
 - Displaying the chat in an `ion-modal`

-## Video

 https://user-images.githubusercontent.com/84595830/216224242-dcb00367-c91f-4ad2-9428-a2b3e1cbb1c1.mp4